chrismatteson/razordemo/README.md

 host*.vm (This is done in the seteam-vagrant-stack)

 3) Build a VM which will PXE boot to the vboxnet0 network.
-This can be done manually or you can pull down the box I built on atlas with: vagrant init chrismatteson/iPXE.
+This can be done manually or you can pull down the box built on atlas with: vagrant init chrismatteson/iPXE.

 Additionally, this VM, already configured for the vboxnet0 is included in but